Second Class

 • First Class Marine Engineer (motor) certificate of competency

-To apply for evaluation, you must be employed while in possession of a Third Class Power Engineer certificate, a corresponding Canadian credential, or a First Class Marine Engineer (motor) certificate of competency, for one of the following:
+To apply for evaluation, you must pass all of your certification exams, be employed while in possession of a Third Class Power Engineer certificate, a corresponding Canadian credential, or a First Class Marine Engineer (motor) certificate of competency, and complete one of the following:

 • 24 months as chief engineer of a third class plant